-The IMO would like to reiterate that the capacity refund mechanism is not a penalty.
+The IMO reiterated that the capacity refund mechanism is not a penalty.
 Rather, it is simply a refund of revenue paid for a service not delivered.

-The IMO still considers that the proposal supports market objective (a) by promoting the reliable production and supply of electricity and electricity related services in the SWIS.
+The IMO still considered that the proposal supported market objective (a) by promoting the reliable production and supply of electricity and electricity related services in the SWIS.
 This will be achieved by improving the fairness and equity in the process of Intermittent Generators being granted Certified Reserve Capacity and subsequently receiving Capacity Credits.
-This rule change will provide financial incentives to Market Participants developing Intermittent Generators to develop projects in accordance with applications made to the IMO.
+The Rule Change will provide financial incentives to Market Participants developing Intermittent Generators to develop projects in accordance with applications made to the IMO.
 This clear incentive for a developer to deliver on time contributes to the overall reliability of the system by ensuring that all services contracted for are available, should the need arise.

-• Griffin Energy did not support the rationale that the same reliability incentives be imposed on differing types of capacity and applied to new entrant generators and existing generators.
+Griffin Energy did not support the rationale that the same reliability incentives be imposed on differing types of capacity and applied to new entrant generators and existing generators.
 Griffin Energy noted that there are other instances in the Market Rules where different types of capacity are treated differently.

 One of the Market Objectives is to "avoid discrimination in the market against particular energy options and technologies".
 The rules, as they stand, currently discriminate against scheduled generators and in favour of intermittent generators.
-This rule change is to avoid this potential discrimination.
-The IMO is keen to see this principle applied elsewhere in the rules to the extent practicable.
+This Rule Change is to avoid this potential discrimination.
+The IMO stated that it was keen to see this principle applied elsewhere in the rules to the extent practicable.

 Another market objective is to "encourage competition among generators...including by facilitating efficient entry of new competitors".
-The IMO believes that this rule change proposal contributes to this objective by clarifying the process and requirements and ensuring all new facilities, whether scheduled or intermittent generators, are treated in a similar manner, to the extent that all other market objectives are satisfied.
+The IMO put forward that the proposed Rule Change contributes to this objective by clarifying the process and requirements and ensuring all new facilities, whether scheduled or intermittent generators, are treated in a similar manner, to the extent that all other market objectives are satisfied.